spoddutur/spark-notes/wsg.md

 - For this and many more advantages listed in this blog <link>, Spark moved from row-based storage format to **support columnar in-memory data.**

 **Performance bechmarking:**
-Let's benchmark _Spark 1.x Columnar data_ (Vs) Spark 2.x Vectorization + in-memory columnar support_.
+Let's benchmark _Spark 1.x Columnar data_ (Vs) Spark 2.x Vectorization + in-memory columnar support_ .
 For this, Parquet which is the most popular columnar-format for hadoop stack was considered.
 Parquet scan performance in spark 1.6 ran at the rate of 11million/sec.
 Parquet vectored is basically directly scanning the data and materialising it in the vectorized way.
 Parquet vectorized ran at about 90 million rows/sec roughly 9x faster.
-This is promising and clearly shows that this is right thing to do.
+This is promising and clearly shows that this is right thing to do!!
 ![image](https://user-images.githubusercontent.com/22542670/27002326-b9833618-4dfc-11e7-9730-81306d0d0a4e.png)

 **Downside of Vectorization:** Like we discussed in VolcanoIteratorModel, all the Intermediate results will be written to main memory.
 Because of this extensive memory access, where ever possible, Spark does **WholeStageCodeGeneration first.**